 Engine highlights on the way include a 240bhp petrol Mondeo (which won’t be badged as ‘ST’ despite having hot hatch performance) and a 1.0-litre three-cylinder EcoBoost that marks the biggest challenge yet for Ford’s dinky downsized engine.

 Ford has work to do here, as you told us in the Auto Express 2014 Driver Power survey where Ford finished a lowly 25th out of 33 carmakers, below VW, Nissan, Renault and Peugeot - some major competitors.
 The Mondeo’s new engines will yet need time to prove themselves before we can provide definitive data on whether or not the new Mondeo will turn the tide for Ford’s disappointing recent reputation.

 The Mondeo makes a better showing for safety tech, though.
 Available safety features include automatic emergency braking, pedestrian detection and, for £175, rear seatbelt airbags which inflate in an impact to decrease load on the passenger’s body.
 The car is yet to be tested by Euro NCAP, but with a plethora of passive and active safety systems on board, plus a stiffer now body structure, Ford will be targeting the ultimate five-star rating.

 The new Mondeo’s rakish looks don’t compromise its interior function.
 There’s space for five, and in the standard hatchback a whopping 550-litre boot, which expands to 1,446 litres with the seats down.
-The estate has slightly less seats up room, with 525 litres, but has the larger seats-down capacity with 1,630 litres.
+The estate has slightly less seats-up room, with 525 litres, but has the larger seats-down capacity with 1,630 litres.
 The boxier shape should prove more practical day-to-day, too.

 The Hybrid Mondeo is the only current version to offer CO2 emissions below 100g/km, but its claimed fuel economy of 67.3mpg isn’t the best of the Mondeo range.